Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 The essential question here thus becomes where to direct it?
 Any response at this point is a values assertion but for the purposes of directing our inquiry let's articulate our asiprational north star as regeneration and bound this to the domain of processes that harmonise and unify people with place.
 These processes will represent investment vehicles.

 #### Introduction
+Regenerative investment vehicals are

-Consequentially we are seeking a means to transform financial capital from a quantifier that externalises its costs into a quantifier that interanlises values.
+essentially represent the transformation of financial capital from a quantifier that externalises its costs into one that interanlises values.
 We will achieve this by converting markets from an existential liability into our greatest regenerative asset by aggrigating all forms of value into a single measurable proxy of free energy over unity.

 *Tools to introduce here*